Vesuvio

 • Egg White 1 -

-Vesuviovesuvio is a popular Rum,Vermouth cocktail containing a combinations of Lemon Juice,White Rum,Sweet Vermouth,Powdered Sugar,Egg White .Served using Any Glass of your Choice
+Vesuvio is a popular Rum,Vermouth cocktail containing a combinations of Lemon Juice,White Rum,Sweet Vermouth,Powdered Sugar,Egg White .Served using a old fashioned glass

 Vesuvio Ingredients